setheroo/django_migrations_reset/README.md

 # Django Migration File Recovery Utility

-First and foremost, it must be stated that using a tool like this goes against all best practices for handling migration files and states.
-But in some unfortunate circumstances you might find yourself needing to handle a bad situation where those files are gone while also needing to extend your models to include new attributes.
+It’s important to note that using this tool violates best practices for managing migration files and states.
+However, in rare cases where migration files are lost and you need to extend your models, this utility can help.

-This utility is designed for situations where you have lost Django migration files and need to extend your models and push new migrations to an already deployed database.
+This tool is specifically designed for situations where Django migration files are missing, yet you need to update your models and apply new migrations to a live database.

 ## Assumptions